How to Copy, Cut, and Paste in Vim

 P

-Alternatively, you can copy and edit text using the visual selection feature.
-This mode allows you to select text by navigating around.
+Alternatively, copy and edit text using the visual selection feature.
+This mode allows you to select text by navigating through a file.

 Use Esc to exit out of the previously used mode and enable visual selection by pressing:

-After you have selected the wanted text you can press:
+After you have selected the wanted text, press:

-Once you have edited in Vim, make sure to save the file before you exit.
+Once you have edited the text in Vim, save the file before you exit.

 Conclusion